-What are the 4 R’s of franchising?
+What are the 4 Rs of franchising?

-Following the 4 R’s of franchising is the secret to success in the franchising world!
+Following the 4 Rs of franchising is the secret to success in the franchising world!

-- Research: All business options should be explored before the final decision is taken – You should ask yourself if you have the necessary resources and a supportive team for business expansion.
+- Research: All business options should be explored before the final decision is taken.
+You should ask yourself if you have the necessary resources and a supportive team for business expansion.
 Doing your homework before diving into franchising is definitely recommended if you want to be successful.

 - Reach: As a new franchisee, stepping into the world of franchising can be daunting.
 Finding the most suitable franchisor and reaching out to experienced franchisees who have a successful franchise brand up and running can open up many opportunities in terms of gaining knowledge and insights into expanding a franchise brand and help you establish a franchise network.

-- Reflection: Taking time to weigh out the pros and cons on the information you have collected is important to draw up a business plan for expansion.
+- Reflection: Taking time to weigh out the pros and cons of the information you have collected is important to draw up a business plan for expansion.
 In which capacity do you wish to expand your business?
 What resources are needed for expansion?
 Are you ready to take the business to a whole new level or is more time needed?
-Taking time to reflect and plan, helps you stay focused on running a successful business.
+Taking time to reflect and plan helps you stay focused on running a successful business.

-- Reaction: Once you have reflected and undergone the necessary research, it is about time to make a decision.
+- Reaction: Once you have reflected and undertaken the necessary research, it is time to make a decision.
 If you have been faced with an opportunity to expand a franchise deal currently running, it is important to liaise with the franchisor in what ways your plans can be implemented in helping the business grow.
 One needs to ensure the franchisee and franchisor are on the same page.

 The fundamentals of franchising must be understood from day one!
 Read on to find out more about franchising.